AlexiaChen/awesome-stars/README.md

 ## C

+- [keystone-enclave/keystone](https://github.com/keystone-enclave/keystone) – Keystone Enclave (QEMU + HiFive Unleashed)
+- [hex-five/multizone-sdk](https://github.com/hex-five/multizone-sdk) – MultiZone® Security TEE is the quick and safe way to add security and separation to any RISC-V processors.
+The RISC-V standard ISA doesn't define TrustZone-like primitives to provide hardware separation.
+To shield critical functionality from untrusted third-party components, MultiZone provides hardware-enforced, software-defined separation of multiple equally secure worlds.
+Unlike antiquated hypervisor-like solutions, MultiZone is self-contained, presents an extremely small attack surface, and it is policy driven, meaning that no coding is required – and in fact even allowed.
+MultiZone works with any 32-bit or 64-bit RISC-V processors with standard Physical Memory Protection unit (PMP) and “U” mode.
 - [yifengyou/sparrow](https://github.com/yifengyou/sparrow) – 郑钢《自制编程语言》随书源码及读书笔记
 - [gramineproject/gramine](https://github.com/gramineproject/gramine) – A library OS for Linux multi-process applications, with Intel SGX support
 - [lsds/sgx-lkl](https://github.com/lsds/sgx-lkl) – SGX-LKL Library OS for running Linux applications inside of Intel SGX enclaves